Happy Safe Muzzle

 Packed with Footage, Easy Training, and Information

-This course is loaded with real life footage (no highlight reels!), training that is very easy to follow and implement, and information that is completely positive-reinforcement based and relaxing for you and your dog.
+This course is loaded with real life footage (no highlight reels!
+Dogs shown in the videos have had past poor experiences with muzzles at veterinary offices, dogs shown aren’t newbie pups), training that is very easy to follow and implement, and information that is completely positive-reinforcement based, easy to implement, and relaxing for you and your dog.

 Compliments Behavior Programs

-This can be taken in conjunction with any other course or private coaching program.
-You can refer to the steps as needed and revisit it throughout your year of access.
+This can be taken in conjunction with any other positive reinforcement based course or private training program.

 Emma Kesler, CDBC, CPDT-KA is an award-winning certified dog behavior consultant and certified professional dog trainer.
 Emma has been coaching clients around the world for a decade, and is known for her engaging instruction style and focus on "tricky to train dogs."